Mosaad2010-star/Mosaad2010-star/README.md

 # Hey there! 👋 I'm Mosaad Hendam, a Data Analyst | Business Intelligence | Data Scientist | Msc in Statistics

 Welcome to my GitHub profile!
-I am a Data Scientist with over 3 years of experience as a Data Analyst and Data Scientist.
-I hold a Master’s in Statistics and am skilled in end-to-end data workflows, from collection and cleaning to deploying machine learning and deep learning models.
-Proficient in Python, PyTorch, and Docker, I leverage my academic background and professional certifications in Business Intelligence to develop data-driven solutions.
-My passion lies in using advanced algorithms to drive impactful, innovative, and strategic business decisions.
+As a Data Scientist, I apply my expertise in machine learning, SQL, Power BI, deep learning, and time series analysis to extract insights and develop scalable solutions.
+I have optimized data pipelines, built dynamic pricing models, and created recommendation systems to enhance web scraping and price comparison platforms.

+I hold a Master’s in Statistics and a Bachelor's in Mathematics from Mansoura University, Egypt.
+I have also earned certifications in Data Science, Data Analysis, and Business Intelligence from Coursera.
+My focus is on leveraging data and AI to drive efficiency, improve decision-making, and create impactful solutions.

 ## 🚀 About Me